Motor Technology Selection: Evaluation Factors

-Although motors are a fundamental part of any motion system, selecting the right motor for an application is rarely an easy decision.
-There are various motor technologies to consider, and each has characteristics that can affect the design in different ways.
-Factors such as speed, torque, lifetime, mechanical envelope, accuracy and duty cycle will determine whether you choose a brushless DC, coreless DC or stepper motor.
-This article will review these key considerations to help ensure you select the optimal motor technology for your application.
+Motors are usually an indispensable element of an application’s motion system.
+However, selecting the motor is rarely straightforward.
+Motor technologies all have characteristics that can impact a design in different ways, and will determine whether you choose a brushless DC, coreless DC or stepper motor.
+Here are some key considerations to help you choose an optimal motor for your application.

-Your motion system’s output speed requirement should be one of the first factors to consider when selecting your motor.
-Brushless DC motors are well-suited for higher speed operation.
-Coreless DC motors work well at moderate speeds, with higher speeds causing the brushes to wear which can lead to a shorter lifetime.
-Stepper motors are electronically commutated, but their higher number of pole pairs makes them suitable to run at lower speeds.
+Brushless DC motors are well-suited for higher speed operation, while higher speeds with coreless DC motors cause the brushes to wear and can lead to a shorter lifetime.
+Stepper motors are electronically commutated, and their higher number of pole pairs makes them suitable to run at lower speeds.

-To achieve your required mechanical envelope, you must first confirm that the motor technology you choose is available in a diameter and length that will fit in its intended space.
-While speed and torque requirements can often be met by one or more motor types, and even by variations within a given technology, you must also be certain that the motor’s power capabilities are sufficient for the application.
+To achieve your required mechanical envelope, first confirm that the motor technology you choose is available in a diameter and length that will fit in its intended space.
+The motor’s power capabilities must also be sufficient for the application.

 With respect to system accuracy, both brushed and brushless DC motors require an encoder to track and control the position of the rotor.
 Standard encoders offer a range of resolutions within the same package size to meet varying application requirements.
 You can also increase resolution by adding a gearbox to the front of the motor.
 The resolution is multiplied by the gear ratio, so combining the encoder and gearbox multipliers can give you precise positioning.

 Stepper motors are constructed to provide positioning accuracy.
-The number of poles on the rotor will dictate the number of steps per revolution, producing a step angle for each pulse given to the motor.
-Drivers typically can increase this resolution via half-stepping or microstepping, creating intermediate electrical steps between mechanical steps.
-An optional gearbox may also provide additional resolution based on the gear ratio.
+The number of poles on the rotor will dictate the number of steps per revolution, providing a step angle for each pulse given to the motor.
+Drivers typically can increase this resolution via half-stepping or micro-stepping.

-Since current is proportional to the torque output of the motor, you may be inclined to increase the current to increase the torque, keeping the motor’s overall size as small as possible.
-Keep in mind, however, that the ontime requirements for the cycle have to be balanced so the current drawn doesn’t cause the motor to exceed its maximum operating temperature.
+Since current is proportional to the torque output of the motor, you may choose to increase the current to increase the torque, keeping the motor’s overall size as small as possible.
+The on-time requirements for the cycle must be balanced so the current you draw doesn’t cause the motor to exceed its maximum operating temperature.

 As we have seen, every application presents many factors to consider during motor selection.
-When determining the most suitable motor technology for your application, you must carefully weigh all the factors and decide how they will impact motor performance so you can choose the motor that will help you develop an optimal product.
+Be sure to weigh all the factors carefully and determine how they will impact motor performance so you can choose the motor that will help you develop an optimal product.